tuennes/annex-ventilation-controller/SECURITY.md

 ## Supported Versions

-See main branch, only one version is maitained and will be kept updated.
+See main branch, only one version is maintained and will be kept updated.

 ## Reporting a Vulnerability